Mary Pilgrim and my other Pilgrim ancestors

 My 5th great-grandparents.

-Maurice Pilgrim was baptised on 21 January 1753 at All Saints Church in Old Buckenham, Norfolk, to parents Robert Pilgrim and Elizabeth Chinnery (see below).
-He grew up in the village and married at All Saints on 12 February 1773.
-His bride was Mary Claxton but I’m not sure where she came from – no clues are given to her parentage or home village in the records and there are several candidates.
+Maurice married at All Saints in Old Buckenham on 12 February 1773.
+His bride was Mary Claxton but I’m not sure where she came from – no clues were given to her parentage or home village in the records and there are many candidates.

 The Land Tax Redemption records of 1798 showed Maurice in Old Buckenham, occupying land belonging to a John France.
-A Maurice Pilgrim was also occupying land three miles away in Attleborough but it’s not clear whether these were the same man.
+A Maurice Pilgrim was also occupying land three miles away in Attleborough – it’s not clear whether these were the same man.
 It’s likely, however, that Maurice was the man mentioned in a Norfolk Chronicle report of 6 August 1803, which mentioned a meeting held a few miles away in East Harling, Norfolk, with the aim of raising a troop of Yeomanry Cavalry for the local area.
 Maurice was listed as one of those ‘gentlemen’ who others could join in the force.
-This reference suggests he was a man of means, perhaps a yeoman, and the action was doubtless in response to the alarm raised by the Napoleonic Wars in Europe.
+This reference suggested he was a man of some means, perhaps a yeoman, and the action was doubtless in response to the alarm raised by the Napoleonic Wars in Europe.

 Maurice then cropped up in 1814 in the court case referred to above regarding his daughter Elizabeth and the breach of promise she was pursuing against the father of her illegimate child.
 The reports, including one in the Oxford University and City Herald of 2 April, referred to the Pilgrims as living in Morley St Peter, a short distance from Old Buckenham.